BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_3_Testing_a_Bitcoin_Script.md

 ## Test a Script with Software Packages

 Software packages may be another future for the testing of Bitcoin Scripts.
 A Python package called [Hashmal](https://github.com/mazaclub/hashmal) is very promising, but it was still in Alpha at the time of this writing.
+The Python [Transaction Script Compiler](https://github.com/Kefkius/txsc) is also interesting, though it just converts a script between different representations, rather than actually running it.

 ## Test a Script with Bitcoin